AleksejEgorov/AutoPoster/README.md

 AutoPoster is a tool for automating the reposting of content across multiple social media platforms such as Telegram, VK, and Instagram.

+## :warning: CAUTION :warning:

+This branch contains code for grabbing telegram posts as source with telethon library.
+Sometimes it can cause force logoff from your account on all your devices.
+Thesee changes are commenten now, but you can use it without any warranty.

+You have been informed.

 ## Project Structure

 - **autoposter_common.py**: Contains common utility functions used across the project.